dragsa/dataroot-barbot/README.md

 **Production simulation instructions**

-for production simulation instraction there is need to execute
+for production simulation there is need to execute

 `docker-compos -f docker-compose/docker-compose-production-simultion.yaml up`

 which will do the job.
+again fake bars are provided via additional container, but there is no need to register anything - it works out-of-the-box.